StatisMike/gd-rehearse/Readme.md

-# godot-test
+# gd-rehearse

+>In the vibrant production of game development, testing serves as the ongoing rehearsals where every line of code steps onto the stage.
+Just as actors grasping for fame polish their performances before the grand opening night, game makers of all calibers should fine-tune their creation, ensuring a flawless gameplay experience when the curtain rises on the final release.

 This crate enhances the testing capabilities of [godot-rust](https://github.com/godot-rust/gdext) projects, enabling unit and integration testing as well as benchmarking.

-When using the standard `#[test]` Rust macro in a Godot project, tests may fail if they involve objects requiring the Godot executable to run. `godot-test` addresses this limitation by introducing the `#[gditest]` and `#[gdbench]` macros.
-These can be used to annotate functions intended for testing or benchmarking your code, and the crate provides the `GdTestRunner` for executing them within a Godot scene.
+When using the standard `#[test]` Rust macro in a gdextension project, tests will fail if they involve objects that require the Godot executable to run. `gd-rehearse` provides a suitable testing stage by introducing the `#[gditest]` and `#[gdbench]` macros.
+These can be used to annotate functions intended for testing or benchmarking your code, and the crate provides the GdTestRunner for executing them within a created Godot test scene.

 ## In Development